6 Best Sensory Calming Tools and Toys for Kids with Special Needs

 FAQ

-What are relaxation techniques for kids?
+What are relaxation techniques for children?

 Effective relaxation skills prevent the nervous system from launching into panic mode.
 When this process is interrupted, the nervous system can be directed from anxiety to calmness.
 Relaxation techniques can be focused on the mind, the body, or both.